McMaster-Solar-Car-Project/purchase-request-site/README.md

 #### User Profile Storage

 The system automatically stores user profiles in a SQLite database (`purchase_request_site/purchase_requests.db`) including:
 - Name, email addresses, address, team information
-- User passwords (stored as plain text for admin access)
+- User passwords (for login authentication only)
 - Digital signatures (stored as binary data)
 - Creation and update timestamps

-User data is automatically saved when submitting purchase requests and can be viewed at `/profile?user_email=user@domain.com`.
+User data is automatically saved when submitting purchase requests.
+Passwords are only used for login authentication and are not collected during the purchase request process.

+User data can be viewed at `/profile?user_email=user@domain.com`.

 #### Creating Users Programmatically